-Where, y is output, l is labor, k is capital stock, tfp is Total Factor Productivity (TFP).
-All variables are measured in natural logarithms.
-The coefficients $\alpha_1$ and $(1-\alpha_1)$ ) are the factor shares for labor and capital.
+where y is output, l is labor, k is capital stock, tfp is total factor productivity.
+All variables are measured as natural logarithms.
+The coefficients α_1 and $(1 - \alpha_1)$ are the factor shares for labor and capital.
 Since the share of capital income is one minus the share of labor income under the assumption of constant returns to scale, the growth rate of output is decomposed into TFP growth and the weighted sum of the growth of capital and labor.
-To compute potential output, it is necessary to know beforehand the levels of potential factor utilization and productivity, and estimates of the parameters needed for the production function.